Faridpur Medical College: History

 The government of Bangladesh established Faridpur Medical College in 1992.
 Since 1992 after establishment, it has been offering the height standard of medical teaching to enable its students to be competent to serve the humanity.
 Then to now, this college has got a huge preference in the public medical college Sector in Bangladesh.
 The institute started its journey on the campus of Medical Assistant Training School, Faridpur.
 In 2017, the college was shifted to the newly constructed campus in West Khabashpur, Faridpur.

 In 2011, the management of the college resolved to rename it Sheikh Hasina Medical College.
 In 2014, it was reported that Sheikh Hasina vetoed the name change.

 Students at the college demonstrated in 2015, calling for the reinstatement of the "carry on" examination system.
 The Bachelor of Medicine, Bachelor of Surgery (MBBS) degree programme is divided into four parts by the first, second, third, and final professional examinations.
 If a student fails one of these exams, they may sit it again six months later.
 Under the 2002 "carry on" system, students could continue taking classes in the next academic session while preparing to retake an exam.
 This system was strongly favoured by medical students, but strongly opposed by their teachers.
 The Bangladesh Medical and Dental Council eliminated "carry on" in 2013, after which students who failed a professional exam were not allowed to continue classes until they had passed it, causing them to lose up to a year in the process.

 In April 2021, The government has changed the names of Faridpur Medical College and Faridpur Medical College Hospital to Bangabandhu Sheikh Mujib Medical College and Bangabandhu Sheikh Mujib Medical College Hospital.
 The names have been changed after the father of the nation Bangabandhu Sheikh Mujibur Rahman."The order issued with the approval of the authority will be implemented immediately," says a Ministry of Health and Family Welfare gazette signed by Md Ali Noor, secretary of Medical Education & Family Welfare Division.

 On 30 October 2024, the Ministry of Health and Family Welfare changed the name of the medical college to "Faridpur Medical College".

 Campus

-The college is located in west Khabashpur with the 500-bed hospital about 3 km southwest, in the West Khabaspur neighbourhood.
+The college is located in west Khabashpur with the 1000-beded hospital about 3 km southwest, in the West Khabaspur neighbourhood.

-On 15 June 2017, FMC permanently shifted to their beautiful new campus which has twenty-five 5-6 storied buildings.
-The college has a total of five hostels.
-One for boys, two for girls, and two for intern doctors.
-They have also a library, a big playground, a volleyball court, a badminton court, a mosque, etc.

-In new campus with its associated hospital, students are learning the fundamentals of human anatomy, physiology, biochemistry, human disease pathology and also being well-trained in treating patients with medicine, surgery, gynaecology and other aspects of sub specialised sectors.

-There is a nursing college affiliated with the hospital.
-It provides training for young nurses.
-There are also hostels for nurses near the hospital.